 - The company is working hard to address the issues ASAP

 Active listening is the ability to focus completely on what someone is saying, understand and remember the information they’re sharing, and respond thoughtfully.
-You’ll often hear of active listening in sales, but it should extend to your CS team as well.
+You’ll often hear of active listening in sales, but it should also extend to your CS team.

 - Respond, restate, and summarize with the same words your customer used.
 Reiterating the same language used by your customer will make them feel like they’ve been heard.
 Validate their point of view and give encouraging feedback to prompt more information.